-We take children’s safeguarding very seriously in school and understand e-safety is something we all have to work together on.
-E-safety is part of Safeguarding for us and our E-safety policy is an appendix to the Safeguarding policy.
+We take children’s safeguarding very seriously in school and understand online safety is something we all have to work together on.
+Online safety is part of Safeguarding for us and our e-safety policy is an appendix to the Safeguarding policy.
 Our aim is to help children stay safe online through education, empowering them to make the right decisions.

-Our favourite e-safety websites are and CHILDNET. and THINKYOUKNOW .
+Our favourite e-safety websites are CHILDNET and THINKYOUKNOW .
 Also, the NSPCC Online safety section is very good and is always kept up to date too.
 Do take a good look at both- they are full of up to date information.

 What should your child do if they see something that upsets them?